niyazisuleymanov/daisy/README.md

 # daisy

-daisy is exists because medium is annoying.
-IT OPENS MEDIUM IN INCOGNITO MODE BY DEFAULT!
+daisy exists because medium is annoying. daisy OPENS MEDIUM IN INCOGNITO MODE BY DEFAULT!
 But you can add other domain names as well.